Etobicoke: History

 Immigrants from the British Isles were among the new settlers, as well as Loyalists who had left the rebellious Thirteen Colonies, by then the United States.
 Early settlers included many of the Queen's Rangers, who Simcoe gave land to help protect the new capital of Upper Canada and develop this frontier area.
 In 1793-95, the Honourable Samuel Smith, a colonel in the Queen's Rangers, received land grants of 1530 acre, extending from today's Kipling Avenue to Etobicoke Creek, and north to Bloor Street.

 On March 18, 1797, Sergeant Patrick Mealey received the first land patent for a plot on the west side of Royal York Road on Lake Ontario.
 This was part of the First Military Tract, or "Militia Lands", which extended from today's Royal York Road to Kipling Avenue, south from Bloor Street.
 The Crown was providing land to Loyalists in compensation for property they left behind in the U.S. and to veterans of the American Revolution in payment for service.
-In other parts of Ontario, the Crown granted land to the Iroquoian First Nations who had served as allies during the war and were forced to cede most of their land in New York to the state.
+In other parts of Ontario, the Crown granted land to the Haudenosaunee who had served as allies during the war and were forced to cede most of their land in New York to the state.
 The Crown granted more land to members of the Queen's Rangers in the First Military tract, but most did not occupy their land.
 Many sold their acreage after a short time.

-The census of 1805 counted 84 people in the township of Etobicoke.
+The census of 1805 counted 84 people in Etobicoke.
 In 1806, William Cooper built a grist mill and saw mill on the Humber river's west bank, just south of Dundas Street.
 The 1809 census counted 137 residents.
-The Dundas Street bridge opened in 1816, making the township more accessible.
+The first Dundas Street bridge over the Humber River at Lambton Mills was built in 1811, making the township more accessible from York.

 John Grubb's House, built in 1832.
 Grubb helped found the community of Thistletown in present-day Etobicoke.